SteLib/Monitoring-and-Alerting-System-for-Linux-Machines/README.md

 - `config/`: All the essential **YAML** configuration files for Prometheus, Alertmanager, and Node Exporter.
 - `dashboards/`: The **JSON** files for the Grafana dashboards, ready for you to import and use.
-- `scripts/`: Useful shell scripts for installation, setup, and service management.

 ---